pygfx/wgpu-py/docs/start.rst

 Linux
 +++++

 On Linux, it's advisable to install the proprietary drivers of your GPU (if you have a dedicated GPU).
 You may need to ``apt install mesa-vulkan-drivers``.
-Wayland support is currently broken (we could use a hand to fix this).
+On Wayland, wgpu-py requires XWayland (available by default on most distributions).

 Binary wheels for Linux are only available for **manylinux_2_24**.
 This means that the installation requires ``pip >= 20.3``, and you need